 The Foundation sometimes purchases goods or services from companies or organizations that are affiliated with or owned, directly or indirectly, by members of the Board of Directors.
 Additionally, the Foundation receives pledges from companies or organizations that are affiliated with or owned, directly or indirectly, by members of the Board of Directors.
-Approximately \$560,000 of related party pledges were included in contributions receivable in the accompanying consolidated statement of financial position at December 31, 2018.
-Related party pledges were not considered material at December 31, 2017.
+Approximately \$395,000 and \$560,000 of related party pledges were included in contributions receivable in the accompanying consolidated statement of financial position at December 31, 2019 and 2018, respectively.